 In this post, we are going to discuss the issue in detail and share how we solved the problem for our customers running streaming and real-time workloads with Apache Spark on Qubole.

 Checkpoint in Stream Processing: A Brief Introduction

 Checkpointing is a mechanism to ensure fault tolerance and correctness in stream processing, especially in cases of failures and restarts.
 This is done by saving the metadata of the streaming application to a persistent store.
 This metadata can be used by the streaming engine to resume from the same point and state where it had been paused/stopped.
 Checkpointing is one of the key aspects of any reliable stream processing engine.
 Irrespective of whether a stream processing is stateless or stateful, the checkpoint mechanism is a must.

 In Spark Structured Streaming, checkpointing is done via the following two operations:

 The saving of information about incoming stream data by the Driver.
 In simpler words, the bookkeeping of how much data has been processed so far.
 It is required for Exactly Once Semantics ensured by Structured Streaming (E.g. saving Kafka/Kinesis offsets).

 - Saving state data by Executors:

-The saving of information/state of processed data needed for reliable stateful processing.
+The saving of information/state of processed data is needed for reliable stateful processing.
 This is done at the Executor level.
 (E.g. keeping aggregated count of incoming events).

-For both of the above checkpoint cases, system is usually configured to save the information to some distributed file system (or object store) like HDFS, S3, Azure Blob, etc.
+For both of the above checkpoint cases, the system is usually configured to save the information to some distributed file system (or object store) like HDFS, S3, Azure Blob, etc.

 val query = df.writeStream.queryName("AggregationExample") .format("memory").outputMode("complete") .option("checkpointLocation","s3://<bucketPath>/<checkpointDirectory>") .start()